warioddly/days/README.md

   <img src="/assets/images/logo/logo.png" />
 </p>

-> **Days** is a mobile app that tracks how many days have passed and reminds you that every day matters—because a year has so few of them.
+> **Days** is a mobile app that tracks how many days have passed and reminds you that every day matters — because a year has so few of them.

 ## 📽 Demo